BAK2K3/CIRPG/README.md

 ### Project Strategy Summary

-**Ideal User:** An individual who likes Role-Playing Games, and wants a game that is easy to play, accessible, and can be plaid in short stints.
+**Ideal User:** An individual who likes Role-Playing Games, and wants a game that is easy to play, accessible, and can be played in short stints.

 **Project Goal:** Create a game that is intuitive, addictive, competitive, yet rewarding and easy to play.